DylanCore13/VM-Alert-Notification/README.md

 - Observe Alert:
 - After a few minutes of high CPU, check your email inbox (the one you configured in the Action Group).
-- You should receive an email notification from Azure Monitor about the "High CPU Alert - HelpDeskVM."
+- You should receive an email notification from Azure Monitor about the "High CPU Alert - AlertVM."
-- Take a screenshot of this email!
 - Stop CPU Load: Close the applications or commands that were stressing the CPU.
-Your CPU utilization should drop, and after a few minutes, you might receive a "Resolved" alert notification.
+Your CPU utilization should drop, and after a few minutes, you might receive a "Resolved" alert notification!!!!